paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####Many government datasets can simply be downloaded

 **[Data.gov](http://www.data.gov/)** is the official repository for the federal government's open data, but many of the most useful datasets are available through the websites of individual agencies.
-[Here](http://www.cms.gov/Research-Statistics-Data-and-Systems/Research-Statistics-Data-and-Systems.html), for example, is the main data page for the Centers for Medicare & Medicaid Services, which will have been an important source for the story on medical billing.

-#####Here are some other examples of agencies with useful data:
+Martha will be guiding you though some of these resources in the coming weeks, but here are some of my go-to sources:

 - **[U.S. Census Bureau](http://www.census.gov//)**: population, demographic, economic and other data, including trade and manufacturing statistics.
 The [American FactFinder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is especially useful for summary data about specific geographical areas.
-As well as running the decadal national census, the bureau operates other surveys, which provide more detauled information from representative samples of the U.S. population, including the [Current Population Survey](http://www.census.gov/cps/) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](http://www.census.gov/acs/www/).
+As well as running the decadal national census, the bureau operates other surveys, which provide more detauled information from representative samples of the U.S. population, including the [Current Population Survey](http://www.census.gov/programs-surveys/cps.html) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](http://www.census.gov/programs-surveys/acs/).
+The nail salon story, for instance, used [this data](https://www.census.gov/econ/cbp/) on local business trends.

 - **[Bureau of Labor Statistics](http://www.bls.gov/)**: employment and unemployment, workplace injuries, time use, pay and consumer spending, including the [Consumer Price Index](http://www.bls.gov/cpi/), a key measure of inflation.
 Browse its datasets [here](http://www.bls.gov/data/).